 While the oceans are vast, there are few refuges from industrial fishing, and some pelagic species, such as the oceanic whitetip have suffered massive population losses due to their inability to reproduce more quickly.
 A recent study estimated that pelagic sharks and rays declined by 71% since the 1970s.
-Over 75% of these species are now threatened with extinction - that is 38% of all species in this group.
+Over 75% of these species are now threatened with extinction, with over half either endangered or critically endangered.

 The species featured here are found primarily in tropical waters.
 Some have home ranges of only a few square kilometres, while others wander more widely into other habitats found on continental shelves, into deep waters, and even across the open ocean to reach reefs elsewhere.

 Large reef sharks are typically the top predators on tropical reefs.
-On pristine coral reefs, they can be may account for as much as 50 per cent of all the fish biomass (wet weight).
+On pristine coral reefs, they can account for as much as 50 per cent of all the fish biomass.
 All reef sharks are predators, typically hunting for fish, crustaceans, and other animals such as octopus.
 Some species are constantly on the move, while others spend much of their time lying on the bottom, and may feed mostly after the sun sets.